2016 southern Taiwan earthquake: Donations

 To assist with post-earthquake relief and reconstruction efforts, Japan donated US$1 million, United States pledged US$500,000, and China donated 2 million yuan (approx. USD).

 Tsai Ing-wen donated NT$1 million to the earthquake relief efforts.
 New Taipei Mayor Eric Chu also donated NT$1 million to earthquake victims.
 Changhua County Magistrate Wei Ming-ku donated one month of his salary to the earthquake victims.

 Yulon Group pledged NT$10 million while Acer donated NT$1 million.
 Foxconn and Yunglin Healthcare Foundation donated NT$100 million each.
 Lin Rung San Foundation of Culture and Social Welfare pledged NT$100 million for the victims.
 Formosa Plastics Corp pledged NT$50 million to help the rescue efforts.
 Taishin Financial Holdings and Himax each pledged NT$10 million to the Tainan City Government.

 Buddhist Compassion Relief Tzu Chi Foundation sent more than 1,000 volunteers to 15 locations in Tainan with blankets, winter bedding, clothes and food for the earthquake survivors.
 Taiwan's Red Cross Society mobilized more than 100 employees and volunteers to help with the relief efforts, while the Red Cross Society of China and Macau Red Cross have pledged US$303,030 and US$50,000 respectively.
 In addition, some Taiwanese and foreign celebrities, like Jay Chou or Huang Xiaoming, donated to the relief efforts.

 Hotels around Tainan provided temporary free rooms for earthquake survivors to stay in.
 Restaurant owners setup temporary kitchens to provide hot foods for rescue workers and relatives of the people who are still trapped under the building rubble.
 Heating pads and hand warmers were also distributed to the traffic police around the collapsed building.

 Aftermath

 Reconstruction

 The government allocated NT$25 billion for the reconstruction after the damaged caused by the earthquake.
 The government will also provide rent assistance and banks will provide interest-free long-term loans.
 The government will also release report on land around Taiwan affected by soil liquefaction and submersion.

 Criminal investigation

-On 9 February 2016, Tainan District Court approved prosecutors' request to detain three executives of a now-defunct Weiguan developer company that built the collapsed Weiguan Jinlong apartment complex.
-The prosecutors detained Lin Ming-hui (林明輝), former chairman of the Weiguan company, as well as two other former executives Chang Kui-an (張奎安) and Cheng Chin-kui (鄭進貴), on charges of professional negligence resulting in death.
 Reuters reported that witnesses saw large rectangular cooking-oil cans packed inside wall cavities of the collapsed apartment building, apparently having been used as building material, while Taiwan media reported the presence of polystyrene in supporting beams, mixed in with concrete.